Metro Health Hospital Receives One of Healthcare’s Top Environmental Awards

 Metro Health was one of the first full-service hospitals in the country to be Leadership in Energy and Environmental Design, or LEED, certified.
 In addition to maintaining its LEED accreditation, Metro Health’s green achievements and initiatives include:

-- Collected and safely disposed of 396 pounds of unused or expired prescriptions, over-the-counter drugs and controlled substances as part of the National Drug Take Back Day events held in September 2012 and April 2013
+- Collected and safely disposed of over 800 pounds of unused or expired prescriptions, over-the-counter drugs and controlled substances as part of the National Drug Take Back Day events held each year in the spring and fall

 - Adopted a comprehensive green cleaning program that includes the use of Green Seal-certified hydrogen peroxide cleaning products, a microfiber mop system that drastically reduces water and chemical usage, and the addition of a high-intensity germicidal ultraviolet room treatment device designed to treat the air and exposed surfaces in an enclosed area

-- Instituted a composting program for the hospital’s cafeteria and kitchen, which diverted more than 32 tons of food waste from landfills into reusable composting material in fiscal year 2012
+- Instituted a composting program for the hospital’s cafeteria and kitchen, which diverted more than 58.5 tons of food waste from landfills into reusable composting material in fiscal year 2013, which translates to 450 pounds of waste each weekday

 - Signed on to the Michigan Health and Hospital Association’s Healthy Food Hospital Pledge, which is one of the first voluntary statewide campaigns to model healthy food environments in hospitals.
 Also signed on to Healthier Hospitals Initiative